Woman killed by St. Patrick's Day parade float in Louisville

 A St. Patrick's Day float struck and killed a woman in Kentucky after the victim's foot got caught in one of the procession vehicles and pulled her into harm's way, authorities said Sunday.

 The tragic accident unfolded in Louisville at about 4 p.m.
-EDT Saturday on the parade route on Bardstown Road near Grinstead Drive, according to a Louisville Metro Police statement.
+ET Saturday on the parade route on Bardstown Road near Grinstead Drive, Louisville Metro police said in a statement.

 A Louisville police department patch is seen on the shoulder of an officer's shirt